Grantee Institution: The Research Foundation for the SUNY, University at Albany

-Utilizing semi-structured consumer interviews and focus groups, as well as a survey methodology that integrates a delay-discounting paradigm to better understand consumer and patient preferences and decision-making, the researchers examined diverse community mental health center consumers’ attitudes and preferences regarding the use of provider outcome/performance information and the relative values placed on providers’ performance track records compared to other provider/treatment characteristics.
-Despite demonstrated differences in performance among mental health care (MHC) providers, consumers rarely have direct access to performance information to inform their provider selection or treatment decision-making.
+The project utilized semi-structured consumer interviews and focus groups, as well as a survey methodology that integrated a delay-discounting paradigm to better understand consumer and patient preferences and decision-making.
+The researchers examined diverse community mental health center consumers’ attitudes and preferences regarding the use of provider outcome/performance information and the relative values placed on providers’ performance track records compared to other provider/treatment characteristics.
+Despite demonstrated differences in performance among mental health care (MHC) providers, consumers rarely had direct access to performance information to inform their provider selection or treatment decision-making.
 The goal of this study was to inform the development and implementation of consumer-focused methods for optimizing personalized mental health care provider selection and fit.

 This project was funded as part of the Robert Wood Johnson Foundation’s solicitation “Optimizing Value in Health Care: Consumer-focused Trends from the Field,” which supported studies that addressed consumer perceptions of value in the new and emerging health care landscape.